-Empirical studies suggest that the volatility may exhibit a ``multi scale'' character with long-range correlations as in \cite{bollerslev,breidt,viens1,cont0,cont,engle,oh}.
-That is, correlations that decay as a power law in offset rather than as an exponential function as in a Markov process.
-Here we seek to identify what parametric forms for the implied volatility such long-range correlations correspond to.
-In our recent paper \cite{sv1} we considered this question in the context when the magnitude of the volatility fluctuations is small.
-Here, we consider the situation when the magnitude of the volatility fluctuations is of the same order as the mean volatility.
-Indeed empirical studies show that the volatility fluctuations may be quite large: \cite{breidt,cont0,engle}. \rc{ While in \cite{sv1} the volatility fluctuations were small leading to a (regular) perturbative situation, here the situation is different in that it is the fast mean reversion (fast relative to the maturity time) that allows us to push through an asymptotic analysis.
-However, the presence of long-range correlations in this context gives a novel singular perturbation situation and the analysis becomes significantly more involved with in particular the detailed analysis of the covariation process an important ingredient.
-We consider here option pricing, but the approach set forth is general and will be useful in other financial contexts as well.}
+Empirical studies suggest that volatility may exhibit a ``multi-scale'' character with long-range correlations, as in \cite{bollerslev,breidt,viens2,cont0,cont,engle,oh}.
+That means that correlations decay as a power law in time offset, while they would decay as an exponential function if stochastic volatility were Markovian.
+Here we seek to identify parametric forms for the implied volatility consistent with such long-range correlations.
+In our recent paper \cite{sv1}, we considered this question within the context where the magnitude of the volatility fluctuations is small.
+Here, we consider the situation where the magnitude of the volatility fluctuations is of the same order as the mean volatility.
+Indeed, empirical studies show that the volatility fluctuations may be quite large: \cite{breidt,cont0,engle}.
+While in \cite{sv1} the volatility fluctuations were small, leading to a (regular) perturbative situation, here the situation is different in that it is the fast mean reversion (fast relative to the diffusion time of the underlying) that allows us to push through an asymptotic analysis.
+The presence of long-range correlations in this context gives a novel, singular perturbation situation.
+The analysis becomes significantly more complex.
+In particular, the detailed analysis of the covariation process is an important ingredient.
+We consider here option pricing, but the approach set forth is general and will be useful in other financial contexts as well.